-The grapes were harvested and field-sorted by hand beginning with our estate-grown Zinfandel on October 1 and ending with our estate-grown Malbec on October 17.
-Brix averaged 24.5.
-More than 50 percent of the grapes were sourced from our organically farmed vineyards at Saracina Ranch; the balance was sourced from three other low-yield, organically farmed Mendocino vineyards, ranging in age from 13 to 40 years.
+The grapes were harvested and field-sorted by hand beginning with our estate-grown hillside Petite Sirah on September 23 and ending with our estate-grown Zinfandel on October 18.
+Brix averaged 25.2.
+Over two thirds of the grapes were sourced from our organically farmed vineyards at Saracina Ranch.
+For its intense, old-vine character, we also included one lot of Petite Sirah sourced from the spectacular, dry-farmed Niemi Vineyard in Redwood Valley.

 The grapes were picked at full maturity, de-stemmed and gently crushed into fermenters.
 The must soaked at a cool temperature for four to seven days, at which point native yeast fermentation began.
-Post- fermentation maceration with heat followed for approximately one week.
-The wine was aged in both Burgundian and American three-year-old seasoned oak (25% new) for 18 months, which included five months of native malolactic fermentation.
-The blend was assembled and bottled unfiltered in June of 2013.
+Post-fermentation maceration with heat followed for approximately one week.
+The wine was aged in both Burgundian and American four-year-seasoned oak (15% new) for 18 months, which included five months of native malolactic fermentation.
+The blend was assembled and bottled in June of 2015.

 Stay connected with us by signing up for our periodic newsletters.
 Receive invitations to winery and community events as well as announcements of new releases and special offers.
 Don’t be the last to know.